- Career Experience Specialist

 Students have a variety of options for gaining work and career experience as a part of their Academy education.
 The following list details some of the career experience opportunities available to Academy students which serve to enhance their learning and preparation for the workplace.

-Individual Career Counseling - Students receive assistance in determining career direction through assessments of interest and aptitudes.
-They may also receive individual help to learn job search skills, resume preparation, interview skills, and career etiquette.
+Individual Career Counseling - Students may request assistance in determining career direction through assessments of interest and aptitudes.
+They may also participate in workshops, class activities and special events to learn and enhance job search, resume preparation, interview, and business etiquette skills.

 Resume Writing/Critiquing & Interview Preparation - Students may participate in a resume lesson in their classes to develop a generic resume which they may customize throughout the school year as they attain new skills and experiences.
-Workshops focused on refining the resume and developing other Workplace Readiness Skills are offered throughout the year.
-A Mock Interview event is held in the spring with volunteers from business and industry who provide coaching for improvement of interview skills and resume critique.
+Workshops focused on refining the resume and developing other Workplace Readiness Skills are offered throughout the year. \volunteers from business and industry may provide coaching for improvement of interview skills and resume critique in spring workshops such as the Mock Interviews.

-Internship Program - Internships are often offered by the business community.
-The purpose of the internship program is to offer qualified students the opportunity to apply and build upon Academy course skills and knowledge in a live work place setting.
-Students build a resume of experience and gain additional knowledge to better prepare them for careers.
-Internships are typically unpaid but occasionally do provide compensation for student learners.
+Internship Program - Internships may be offered by organizations in the DC Metro area community.
+The purpose of the internship program is to offer qualified students the opportunity to apply and build upon Academy course skills and knowledge in a live workplace setting.
+Students build a greater resume of experiences and gain additional knowledge to better prepare them for their future careers.
+Internships may be paid or unpaid.
+See Student Internships for current and upcoming internship opportunities.

 Internship Eligibility Requirements